turingschool/gear-up/Mod2_Week1_Empathy_and_Privilege.markdown

 The facilitator will kick off the session by reviewing the overview described above.
 After that overview, small groups will do whip around to each member: every individual should share briefly how they're feeling (concerns about the session, lunch coma, TGIF).

 ## Session overview (5 min)
 Walk through the session overview (above) and what you will do today.
 Before we begin, we want to make sure that we have some norms for the conversation.
 Everyone has different experiences and different perspectives.
-As we start to engage, we should agree to a few things:
+As we start to engage, remind ourselves of our Gear Up Norms.

-  * Believe first (Believe someone's story.
-Instead of saying, "I'm sure they didn't mean that..." you can say, "I'm sorry that happened.
-Would you be comfortable sharing more?")
-  * Use I statements (These are your experiences)
-  * Assume the positive of others
-  * Ask follow up questions
-  * Confidential (Your conversations stay in this room)

 ## Privilege Statements and Reflection (15 min)

-Review the following list of statements that describe the different ways people in our society may experience privilege or marginalization.
+Review the following list of statements that describe the different ways people in our society may experience privilege, oppression, or marginalization.
 Put a check mark next to statements that are true for you.
-When you finish the list, write about the questions listed below.
+When you finish the list, respond to the questions listed below.

 ### Experience Statements